Get Your Associate Degree in Construction Supervision

 You’re already well on your way to an associate degree in construction supervision, so why not finish it?

 You get college credits for your apprenticeship that put you a third of the way—or even more—toward your degree.
 To finish your degree, you just have to take:

 - the five construction supervision classes, which total 15 credits

-- between four and 10 general education classes, depending on your specific apprenticeship, the type of associate degree you want, and whether you became a WCC student before the Fall 2010 Semester
+- between four and 10 general education classes, depending on your specific apprenticeship and the type of associate degree you want

 If you’ve previously taken college classes, you need even fewer general education credits from WCC because you can transfer your credits.

 Two degrees are available: Associate in Applied Science and Associate in Science.
 They have two major differences.

 First, the Associate in Applied Science degree requires fewer general education classes.
 Depending on your specific apprenticeship, it requires from three to five fewer general education classes than the Associate in Science degree.